Skip to content

 SAE J2945/4 Road Safety Applications Standard Security requirements for RSZW, LCW messages and digital signature enforcement.
 Application and Service Providers

 SAE J3161/1 Standard Security for LTE-V2X in light-duty and public safety vehicles.
-Application and Service Providers, Infrastructure Owner Operators
+Application and Service Providers, Infrastructure Owners and Operators

 SAE J3161/1B Standard Extends J3161/1 to non-light-duty vehicles and motorcycles.
 Application and Service Providers